ys7yoo/PiTutorial/README.md

         ![image of heat sinks](images/sd-card.jpg)
     * Connect the power, monitor (through HDMI), keyboard (through USB) to your RPI.
 Then, you will see many booting logs on your screen.
         ![image of heat sinks](images/booting.jpg)
-    * Log in with id/pw
+    * Log in with default id/pw
         * id: pi
         * pwd: raspberry